mit-orcd/orcd-docs-edit/docs/rental-portal.md

 1. Your request enters **Pending** status
 2. A Rental Manager reviews the request
-3. You will be notified when your request is **Approved** or **Declined**
+3. You will be notified when your request is **Confirmed** or **Declined**
 4. If declined, the Rental Manager may include notes explaining why

 ??? example "Example Scenario: Making a Reservation"
     *Dr. Johnson's lab needs exclusive access to a GPU node for a 3-day training run.
 She navigates to the Rent H200x8 page and checks the calendar.
 She sees node `orcd2304` is available next week (shown in green).
 She clicks "Request Reservation", selects the node, chooses her `johnson_lab` project, picks Monday as the start date, and selects 6 blocks (72 hours) for the duration.
 She adds a note: "Large language model fine-tuning run."
 After submitting, the reservation shows as "P" (pending) on the calendar.
-Two days later, she receives notification that the Rental Manager has approved her request.*
+Two days later, she receives notification that the Rental Manager has confirmed her request.*

 ---